NickBot-dev/osticket-prereqs/README.md

 </p>
 <p>
-Registering PHP Manager from within IIS is required for making the web server aware of the existence of PHP on the computer
+Registering PHP Manager from within IIS is required for making the web server aware of the existence of PHP on the computer.
+Be sure to restart Internet Information Services after PHP Manager has been registered.
 </p>
 <br />